Sustainability is a cross-curriculum priority within the Australian Curriculum which includes,

 TropFutures Network: made up of passionate North Queensland sustainability educators, it includes a mentoring program, matching JCU students to schools to grow your sustainability projects.
 Curriculum aligned resources from K-10 are also available online.

 Holloways Beach Environmental Education Centre: A great excursion destination that brings environmental education to life, fostering the knowledge, skills and values for building a sustainable future.

-Getting Started with Sustainability in Schools: A portal of 500 free classroom ready resources and lesson plans linked to the Australian curriculum, from K-10.
+Getting Started with Sustainability in Schools: A portal of 500 free K-10 classroom ready resources linked to the Australian curriculum.